 What is meningitis?

 Meningitis is a condition caused when the outer layers covering the spine and brain get inflamed.
-Babies are at the highest risk of meningitis, which is usually caused by a virus or bacteria.
+Babies and young children are at the highest risk of meningitis, which is usually caused by a virus or bacteria.

 Symptoms of meningitis

 It’s important to know what the symptoms of meningitis are, so that you can spot them early on.
 This isn’t always easy – different symptoms may be more prominent for different ages.
 There are also several symptoms that aren't specific to meningitis, so can easily be mistaken for less serious conditions.
 Finally, there are so many possible symptoms and it’s hard to know what combination they will appear in.

 Common non-specific symptoms (which could be caused by another illness) include:

 - refusing food or drink